 - Citizens living in cities more often do not make renovations because of the hassle and a lack of awareness on options and state funding.
 When they do, their main motivation is to reduce noise.
 Those who live in rural areas, on the other hand, are more often motivated to make renovations because others do it, to make their houses look better and because they want their houses to be equipped with the latest technology.

 - Citizens who own a house are more motivated in general.
-The same applies for higher income households and households with children, while those within the age of 18-34, who lack money to finance renovations, are also more skeptical about whether it will actually result in energy saving or protect the environment.
+The same applies for higher-income households and households with children, while those within the age of 18-34, who lack money to finance renovations, are also more sceptical about whether it will actually result in energy-saving or protect the environment.

-- Number of respondents who said they made energy efficient renovations differs per country (4).
-Insulation and window glazing are most often carried out.
-Bulgaria (87%) ranks first in terms of respondents who made energy efficient renovations, followed by Poland (69%), Spain (58%), France (49%) and Germany (41%).
-It is also worth highlighting that the countries where the most renovations are made also have the highest percentage of home owners.
+- A number of respondents who said they made energy-efficient renovations differs per country (4).
+Insulation and window glazing is most often carried out.
+Bulgaria (87%) ranks first in terms of respondents who made energy-efficient renovations, followed by Poland (69%), Spain (58%), France (49%) and Germany (41%).
+It is also worth highlighting that the countries where the most renovations are made also have the highest percentage of homeowners.

-- The awareness and knowledge of ‘highly energy efficient homes’, ‘energy neutral homes’ or ‘passive homes’ differ per country.
-While in Germany, energy efficiency is a popular topic, the Spaniards and Bulgarians show a certain understanding of the different concepts.
+- The awareness and knowledge of ‘highly energy-efficient homes’, ‘energy-neutral homes’ or ‘passive homes’ differ per country.
+While in Germany, energy efficiency is a popular topic, Spaniards and Bulgarians show a certain understanding of the different concepts.
 The French and the Poles, however, have a very low awareness of the terms “zero emission” or “neutral house”.

 Notes to the editors:

-- These 5 countries all represent diverse socio-economic, geographical and cultural characteristics and have been selected to demonstrate the differences across various European contexts.
+- These five countries all represent diverse socio-economic, geographical and cultural characteristics and have been selected to demonstrate the differences across various European contexts.